 Opening up the site

-The buildings focus around a new publicly-accessible, landscape route that runs through the centre of the site to directly facilitate access to the park from the DLR station.
+The buildings focus around a new publicly-accessible, landscaped route that runs through the centre of the site to directly facilitate access to the park from the DLR station.

 The architectural strategy was based on a comprehensive understanding of the local character and was directly informed by the need to improve the visual and physical permeability from the station to the park.

-As well as private rented accommodation, Pontoon Dock provides a range of affordable housing tenures that respond to local housing needs, such as Newham’s requirement for family housing is addressed by providing 23% three bed apartments across the scheme.
+As well as private rented accommodation, Millet Place provides a range of affordable housing tenures that respond to local housing needs, for example Newham’s requirement for family housing is addressed by providing 23% three bed apartments across the scheme.
 The discount market rent and shared ownership homes are accommodated in the ‘landmark’ building, located in a prominent position with excellent long-distance views towards the river, over Thames Barrier Park.

 BIM as a design tool

-Pontoon Dock is our first project to be delivered using BIM Level 2 from the outset, resulting in an efficient transfer of information and cross-party collaboration, and therefore ensuring an on-time project to date.
-Our team has maintained a coordinated architectural and structural model with as-built information as construction progresses on site.
+Millet Place was our first project to be delivered using BIM Level 2 from the outset, resulting in an efficient transfer of information and cross-party collaboration, and therefore ensuring an on-time project.
+Our team maintained a coordinated architectural and structural model with as-built information as construction progressed on site.
 We believe BIM has huge potential in the design, delivery and operation of buildings, especially in the Build to Rent sector, and we are continually seeking new ways to integrate it into our projects.